 airplanes as own vehicle.
 This represents the fast mental motion from one point to another (space of consciousness).
 The plane can also be a threshold symbol and mark the transition of states. (f.e. before waking up – transition from sleep to awakeness)

 Hostile airplane attack (with bombardment): This symbolizes a mental attack. (f.e. being discredited, insulted)

 rainbow: A rainbow connects heaven (light) and earth, as much as air and water.
 In its harmonic combining of all four elements, the rainbow symbolizes union and perfection.
 This can also apply to a single aspect or content.

 bird: Birds are animals that can lift off the surface and are capable of mediating between cosmic spheres and our area of life.
 They can be compared to angels (= human with wings) f.e. who are representatives of the heavenly spheres.

 feather: Part of the bird symbolism.

 In the field of alchemy the fire is the fourth element.
-It was used to inflame and was capable of initiating different processes.
+It was used to inflame and capable of initiating different transformation processes.
 But even in alchemy the cosmic principle was symbolized by sun, moon and stars.

-If fire does not occur as a threatening heat symbol it can be assigned to the light symbolism.
+If fire does not occur as a threatening heat symbol, it can be assigned to the light symbolism.
 Fire transforms old burden into light and air.
 This means the contents become conscious and can be integrated into the personality as precious experiences.

 © Alfred Ballabene (Vienna) translated by Seth